 When I joined, we had fewer than 150 employees and origination volumes were a tiny fraction of what they are now.
 Mortgages under Administration had just reached $5 billion.
 So it was smaller, but the basic culture hasn’t changed.
 It still has that entrepreneurial spirit to it.
 Many of the people who were here when I started are still here giving us that continuity of culture.

 How have your responsibilities evolved?

 When I started in 2004, we originated around $3 billion a year.
-Now we’re originating in excess of $16 billion plus another $6 billion or more in renewals.
+Now we’re originating in excess of $16 billion plus another $6.7 billion or more in renewals in 2020.
 That growth has required us to stretch our funding strategies and grow our securitization vehicles.
 Back then, we worked largely with balance-sheet investors who took on mortgage commitments at the time of origination.
 We managed relatively little interest rate or credit risk.
 Now, because we use securitization so extensively, there is more to manage.
 The nature of the job has evolved every year, which definitely keeps things interesting.